BNI City railway station: MRT and LRT

-The station is already integrated with the Dukuh Atas BNI MRT station of the Jakarta MRT and Jabodebek LRT on the Dukuh Atas BNI LRT station via a multi-purpose crossing bridge.
+The station is already integrated with the Dukuh Atas BNI MRT station of the Jakarta MRT and Jabodebek LRT on the Dukuh Atas Bank Syariah Indonesia LRT station via a multi-purpose crossing bridge.
 Passenger have to enter a separated paid area at the Sudirman railway station first before entering the crossing bridge to enter the LRT station.

 Regular buses

 Some regular buses also stops by the TOD area.
 All routes are towards Tanah Abang: